 Pedal Bushing Repair Kit Procedure

 This article will review the repair of stripped pedal crank threads using the pedal bushing repair kits.
-NOTE: Park Tool does not offer a pedal bushing repair kit.
+NOTE: Park Tool does not make or sell a pedal bushing repair kit.
 These kits are expensive and in most cases arm replacement in the best option.
 This article is offered only as an explination of the process.

 Bicycle cranks are typically aluminum.
 If the pedals threads are over tightened, the threads in the crank may fail or "strip" (figure 1).
 It may also occur that if the pedal was under tightened, and the bike is used, the pedal axle will wiggle and move in the threads.
 This can also ruin the crank threads as the pedal works its way out of the crank and falls off.
 One repair option is of course to replace the crank.
 However for some cranks it possible to use a pedal bushing thread repair system.
 NOTE: This repair works best with cranks make of solid aluminum.
 This repair is not recommended for hollow arms or carbon fibers cranks.

 Figure 1.
 A normal crank pedal thread on the right and a stripped thread on the left

 The bushing thread repair systems consist of a kit (figure 2).
-There will be two special oversized taps plus bushing that are left and right hand threading.
-The taps include a long section that acts as a reamer to remove any remaining thread inside the crank and to size the hole correctly for the larger threading.
+There will be two special oversized taps plus bushings that are left-hand and right-hand threading.
+The taps include a long pilot section that acts as a reamer to remove any remaining thread inside the crank and to size the hole correctly for the larger threading.

 Figure 2.
 Pedal Bushing Repair Kit